creighton-gorai/Shiny/README.md

 Click [here](https://shiny.rstudio.com/gallery/) to see more exmaples of what you can do with Shiny!

+Shiny allows you to comfortably learn it's usage by taking you through tutorials.
+Which can be found by clicking the link!
+[Learn Shiny](https://shiny.rstudio.com/tutorial/)

 ### Shiny with R programming

 If you are new to R you can learn more about it with the link above.<br/>